pub-trivia/trivia-app/README.md

 (screenshot here)

 ## Acknowledgments
-Zack, Carl, Tim and Jon for their help during this course and for being the inspiration for our avatars.
+Zach, Carl, Tim and Jon for their help during this course and for being the inspiration for our avatars.